Fourmou/pf/content/posts/2019-12-02-the-best-way-to-sit-so-as-not-to-hurt-your-knee-and-thigh.md

 title: The best way to sit so as not to hurt your knee and thigh
 author: Chris Manoel
 type: post
-date: 2019-12-02T13:12:55+00:00
+date: 2019-12-02T13:12:55.000Z
-excerpt: Poor sitting postures are the main causes of knee and thigh pain, in which women suffer more than men.
+excerpt: 'Poor sitting postures are the main causes of knee and thigh pain, in which women suffer more than men.'
 url: /the-best-way-to-sit-so-as-not-to-hurt-your-knee-and-thigh/
-featured_image: /wp-content/uploads/2019/12/ergonomic-workspace-posture.jpg
-  - health session
-  - knee thigh
-  - pain
-  - way to sit
+image: /wp-content/uploads/2019/12/ergonomic-workspace-posture.jpg - health session - knee thigh - pain - way to sit
 ---

 Poor sitting postures are the main causes of knee and thigh pain, in which women suffer more than men.